Solid Organ Transplant and Cancer Risk

 Am I at risk for cancer after my solid organ transplant?

-People who have had solid organ transplants (lung, heart, liver, kidney) have a higher risk of developing cancer.
-There are several things that may cause this increase such as:
+People who have had solid organ transplants (lung, heart, liver, kidney) have a higher risk of cancer.
+There are many things that may cause this increase such as:

 • Immunosuppressive medicines that are used to prevent the immune system from rejecting the organ.